1. Home

 React to this article

-Iraq announced on May 7, 2026, the largest oil discovery in recent years: the Qurnain block, in Najaf province, southwest of the country, near the border with Saudi Arabia, contains an estimated 8.8351 billion barrels in Iraq.
-The exploration rights belong to the Chinese Zhenhua Oil, a subsidiary of the state-owned defense company Norinco.
+On May 7, 2026, Iraq announced the largest oil discovery in recent years: the Qurnain block, in the province of Najaf, southwest of the country, near the border with Saudi Arabia, contains an estimated 8.8351 billion barrels in Iraq.
+The exploration rights go to the Chinese company Zhenhua Oil, a subsidiary of the state-owned defense company Norinco.

-The timing is geopolitical: the announcement came four months after the total withdrawal of American troops from Iraqi federal territory, on January 18, 2026.
-In parallel, Iraq is already the third largest producer in OPEC+ and has 145 billion barrels in official reserves.
+The timing is geopolitical: the announcement came four months after the complete withdrawal of American troops from Iraqi federal territory on January 18, 2026.
+Meanwhile, Iraq is already the third-largest producer in OPEC+ and has 145 billion barrels in official reserves.

-The numbers for the Qurnain block, according to the Iraq Ministry of Oil and Zhenhua, tell the story in five points:
+The numbers for the Qurnain block, according to the Iraqi Ministry of Oil and Zhenhua, tell the story in five points:

 • 8.8351 billion barrels of oil in place in the Lower Jurassic Mus formation